ASSOCIATION OF FINNISH SCULPTORS

 The Association of Finnish Sculptors accepts new members twice a year.
 For more information: applying for membership.

 Persons who have earned credit as sculptors and advanced the goals of the association with their actions are invited to become honorary members.
-The honorary members are Martti aiha, Lauri Anttila, Markku Hakuri, Kerttu Horila, Kari Huhtamo, Reijo Hukkanen, Kaarina Kaikkonen, Erkki Kannosto, Hannele Kylänpää, Antti Maasalo, Eila Minkkinen, Taru Mäntynen, Pirkko Nukari, Matti Nurminen, Anna-Maria Osipow, Matti Peltokangas, Kimmo Pyykkö, Antero Ruotsalainen, Anneli Sipiläinen, Hannu Siren, Barbara Tieaho, Antero Toikka and Jukka Vikberg.
+The honorary members are Martti Aiha, Lauri Anttila, Kari Cavén, Markku Hakuri, Kerttu Horila, Kari Huhtamo, Reijo Hukkanen, Kaarina Kaikkonen, Erkki Kannosto, Hannele Kylänpää, Antti Maasalo, Eila Minkkinen, Taru Mäntynen, Pirkko Nukari, Matti Nurminen, Anna-Maria Osipow, Matti Peltokangas, Kimmo Pyykkö, Anni Rapinoja, Antero Ruotsalainen, Anneli Sipiläinen, Hannu Siren, Barbara Tieaho, Antero Toikka and Jukka Vikberg.

 APPLYING FOR MEMBERSHIP